CloudCollabDevTech/BlogandDocs/docs/blog/posts/Event Logging Domino events running on Windows to Linux Syslog.md

 ## **How to configure logging in Domino to Windows Event Viewer - Linux Server**

-For HCL Domino running on Windows the same steps enlisted above will work [Configure logging in Domino to syslog - Linux Server](#how-to-configure-logging-in-domino-to-syslog-linux-server)
+For HCL Domino running on Windows the same steps enlisted above will work.

 With the exception of Step 4 where instead of `Log to Unix System Log` select **`Log to Event Viewer`**
 ![Logging to Windows Event Viewer](assets/images/eventpost/windoweventhandler.png "Windows Event Viewer"){: style="height:350px;width:600px"}